awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-fsx-filesystem-windowsconfiguration.md

 # AWS::FSx::FileSystem WindowsConfiguration<a name="aws-properties-fsx-filesystem-windowsconfiguration"></a>

-The Microsoft Windows configuration for the file system being created\.
+The Microsoft Windows configuration for the file system that's being created\.

 ## Syntax<a name="aws-properties-fsx-filesystem-windowsconfiguration-syntax"></a>